 For all new buildings supplied by a central air conditioning source (such as a chiller plant or district cooling) and where cooling energy is delivered individually to several consumers, meters must be installed to measure and record chilled water supply to air conditioning units.
-It must also provide accurate records of consumption.
+These meters must meet the requirements of Dubai Building Code, Part H, H.4.14.4 Air-conditioning metering.